-The Company is currently evaluating the impact of an accounting standards update issued by the Financial Accounting Standards Board (the "FASB"), which provides temporary optional expedients and exceptions to existing U.S. GAAP.
-This guidance is aimed at easing the financial reporting burdens related to reference rate reform, including the market transition from LIBOR, or other interbank offered rates, to alternative reference rates.
+The Financial Accounting Standards Board (the "FASB") has issued an Accounting Standards Update ("ASU"), which provides temporary optional expedients and exceptions to existing U.S. GAAP.
+This guidance is aimed at easing the financial reporting burdens related to reference rate reform, including the market transition from the London interbank offered rate ("LIBOR"), or other interbank offered rates, to alternative reference rates.
 Such accounting pronouncement, as amended, allows entities to account for and present certain contract modifications, which occur before December 31, 2024 and result from the transition to an alternative reference rate, as an event that does not require remeasurement at the modification date or reassessment of a previous accounting determination.
-While we are still evaluating the impact of this pronouncement, we do not anticipate that it will have a material impact on our financial position and/or results of operations, as we are not exposed to any contracts that reference LIBOR, other than our credit agreement dated as of March 2, 2020, which contains provisions that allow for the amendment of such agreement to use alternative reference rates upon the discontinuation of LIBOR.
+In order to utilize such guidance, an entity must first conclude that the modified terms directly replace or have the potential to replace an eligible reference rate due to reference rate reform, and that any contemporaneous changes to other terms that change, or have the potential to change, the amount or timing of contractual cash flows are related to the replacement of a reference rate.
+During the second quarter of 2023, we amended our then existing credit agreement to change the reference rate from LIBOR to an interest rate based on the secured overnight financing rate, as administered by the Federal Reserve Bank of New York ("SOFR").
+As such amendment was within the scope of the aforementioned guidance, we adopted this accounting pronouncement and utilized the optional expedients referenced above.
+We are not exposed to any other material contracts that reference LIBOR.
+The adoption of this accounting pronouncement did not have a material impact on our financial position and/or results of operations.